prsolans/prsolans/README.md

 5. MySQL Username/Password: root/vagrant

 ### PhpMyAdmin
-1. Navigate in your browser to 192.168.50.99/phpmyadmin
+1. Navigate in your browser to http://wordpress.mergeworld.com/phpmyadmin
 2. Username/Password: root/vagrant

 ### SSH
 2. SSH into the server to install the DB by running the command `vagrant ssh`
-3. Navigate to database folder `cd /var/www/
 4. Access mysql by running the command `mysql -u root -pvagrant`

 ## Notes